just-another-downer/landgrid-support/_articles/introduction.md

 Our maps are easy to style, share, and embed, so you can create beautiful interactive web maps without writing a single line of code.
 User-friendly tools like our data list view and our query builder help make complicated information digestible, so you can make well-informed planning and land use decisions while spending less time wrestling with parcel data.

+**Feature Caps**
+There are caps on some of our features in Pro - if you find yourself running into these regularly, please consider contacting team@landgrid.com and upgrading to a $250/mo.
+Team account, where you can have 10 users, expanded download permissions, and unlimited bookmarks, focus areas, datasets, and projects.

+Users - 1
+Bookmarks - 100
+Focus Areas - 10
+Datasets - 5
+Projects - 5
+Downloads - No ability to download USPS Vacancy or Building Count data.

 **Are you ready to get started?**
   * The first thing you’ll want to do is create a project.
   * Then, you might want to import data or create a property survey.